Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Introduction

 Accurate 3D needle-tip localisation is challenging using the 2D ultrasound imaging with which these procedures are typically guided.
 The high heterogeneity of shallow subcutaneous adipose tissue results in poor image contrast, which can make it exceedingly difficult to locate the needle tip.
 At steep insertion angles, specular reflections from the needle are directed away from the imaging probe, further reducing contrast.
 Due to the inherently 3D nature of the procedures, the needle shaft and the ultrasound imaging plane are often misaligned---intentionally or otherwise---which can lead to misinterpretation of the needle shaft’s cross-section as its tip.

-Approximately \qty{30}{\percent} of liver biopsy procedures need to be repeated due to inadequate sampling \cite{vernuccioNegativeBiopsyFocal2019a}, with a \qty{7}{\percent} false-negative rate \cite{khalifaUtilityLiverBiopsy2020a}.
-Up to \qty{5}{\percent} of procedures result in significant bleeding, and \qty{1}{\percent} require hospitalisation \cite{khalifaUtilityLiverBiopsy2020a}.
+Approximately 30\% of liver biopsy procedures need to be repeated due to inadequate sampling \cite{vernuccioNegativeBiopsyFocal2019a}, with a 7\% false-negative rate \cite{khalifaUtilityLiverBiopsy2020a}.
+Up to 5\% of procedures result in significant bleeding, and 1\% require hospitalisation \cite{khalifaUtilityLiverBiopsy2020a}.
 Outcomes are highly dependent on the clinicians’ skills, and senior staff are often required to undertake more challenging procedures.
 It is also common for X-ray computed tomography (CT) to be used to guide the most difficult insertions, or where anatomy restricts visualisation of the needle with 2D ultrasound.
 CT is time-consuming, costly, and exposes patients and clinicians to ionising radiation.
 The need to repeatedly remove patients from the scanner so that the needle can be advanced adds to procedural inefficiency, as CT cannot provide real-time imaging.

 The challenges inherent to ultrasound guided percutaneous needle procedures have led to the development of tools such as needle guides and echogenic needles.
-Needle guides, which attach to an ultrasound probe to maintain alignment of the needle with the imaging plane, are inappropriate for focal liver lesion procedures due to the need for frequent 3D manoeuvrers requiring repositioning of the needle and probe.
-Echogenic needles can enhance visibility of the needle within the 2D ultrasound image, particularly at steep insertion angles, but are not visible outside of the imaging plane, limiting their adoption for focal liver lesion procedures.
+Needle guides, which attach to an ultrasound probe to maintain alignment of the needle with the imaging plane, are inappropriate due to the need for frequent 3D manoeuvres requiring repositioning of the needle and probe.
+Echogenic needles can enhance visibility of the needle within the 2D ultrasound image, particularly at steep insertion angles, but are not visible outside of the imaging plane.